Distributed Linearly Separable Computation: System Model

 representing the gradient of a generic loss function.
-In this case, our problem reduces to the distributed gradient descent problem in~\cite{gradiencoding}.
-Hence, the distributed gradient descent problem in~\cite{gradiencoding} is a special case of the distributed linearly separable computation problem with minimum computation cost and $\Ksf_{\rm c}=1$.
-Based on the cyclic assignment in~\eqref{eq:cyclic assignment n divides k} and a random code construction, the authors in~\cite{gradiencoding} proposed a gradient coding scheme which lets each worker compute and send one linear combination of the messages related to its assigned datasets.
-It was proved in~\cite{efficientgradientcoding} that the communication cost is optimal under the constraint of linear coding.
-Instead of random code construction, a deterministic code construction based on MDS was proposed in~\cite{MDSGC2018raviv}.
-The authors in~\cite{improvedGC2017halbawi} improved decoding delay/complexity by using the Reed–Solomon code.
+In this case, our problem reduces to the distributed gradient coding problem in~\cite{gradiencoding}.
+Hence, the distributed gradient coding problem in~\cite{gradiencoding} is a special case of the distributed linearly separable computation problem with $\Ksf_{\rm c}=1$.
+For the case where the computation cost is minimum, based on the cyclic assignment in~\eqref{eq:cyclic assignment n divides k} and a random code construction, the authors in~\cite{gradiencoding} proposed a gradient coding scheme which lets each worker compute and send one linear combination of the messages related to its assigned datasets, while the achieved communication cost of this scheme is optimal under the constraint of linear coding~\cite{efficientgradientcoding}.
+Instead of random code construction, a deterministic code construction was proposed in~\cite{MDSGC2018raviv}.
+The authors in~\cite{improvedGC2017halbawi} improved the decoding delay/complexity by using Reed–Solomon codes.

-The authors in~\cite{efficientgradientcoding} characterized the optimal tradeoff between the computation cost and communication cost for the distributed gradient descent problem.
-The problem in~\cite{efficientgradientcoding} can be seen a special case of the distributed linearly separable computation problem with $\Ksf_{\rm c}=1$.
-A distributed computing scheme achieving the same optimal computation-communication costs tradeoff as~\cite{efficientgradientcoding} but with lower decoding complexity, was recently proposed in~\cite{communicationlowcom2020kadhe}.
+The authors in~\cite{efficientgradientcoding} characterized the optimal tradeoff between the computation cost and communication cost for the distributed gradient coding problem.
+A distributed computing scheme achieving the same optimal computation-communication costs tradeoff as in~\cite{efficientgradientcoding} but with lower decoding complexity, was recently proposed in~\cite{communicationlowcom2020kadhe}.